Causal-Invariant Cross-Domain Out-of-Distribution Recommendation: Experiments and Analysis

-Following the existing works \cite{he2022causpref,li2024cross}, we conduct experiments under two OOD settings in the target domain: \begin{itemize} \item \textbf{User Degree Shift (OOD \#1):} Users with high interaction degrees often exhibit distinct behavior patterns compared to those with lower degrees.
-In this setting, the training set is randomly sampled from the entire dataset, covering users with varying interaction degrees, while the testing set consists exclusively of high-degree users.
-This creates a distribution shift in user interaction degrees, challenging the model to generalize from the overall user population to a specific high-degree subset. \item \textbf{Region Shift (OOD \#2):} User preferences often differ across different regions.
-In this setting, the training set contains randomly sampled users from all regions, while the testing set is composed of users from Beijing.
+For all datasets, we first evaluate the models under an IID setting, where the training and testing data are randomly sampled from the same distribution.
+Following the existing works \cite{he2022causpref,li2024cross}, we then conduct experiments under three OOD settings in the target domain: \begin{itemize} \item \textbf{User Degree Shift (OOD \#1 and OOD \#2):} Users with different interaction degrees often exhibit distinct behavior patterns.
+In this setting, the training set is randomly sampled from the entire dataset, covering users with varying interaction degrees, while the test set consists exclusively of low-degree users (\textbf{OOD \#1}) or high-degree users (\textbf{OOD \#2}).
+These variants create distribution shifts in user interaction degrees, challenging the model to generalize from the overall user population to specific user subsets with extreme interaction degrees. \item \textbf{Region Shift (OOD \#3):} User preferences often differ across different regions.
+In this setting, the training set contains randomly sampled users from all regions, while the test set is composed of users from Beijing.
 This simulates a real-world scenario where regional distribution shift occurs between training and testing data. \end{itemize} For all experiments, we adopt an 8:1:1 split ratio for training, validation, and testing data.
 The user degree shift setting is applied to both Douban and Amazon datasets, while the region shift setting is applied only to the Douban dataset because only this dataset contains region information.